sharpliner/sharpliner/README.md

+> **Please read!**
+> This project got traction online before we were able to complete a proper release.
+Many things are already working, some are not.
+No contribution is too small, we welcome all!
+>
+> Please check [[Project status]](#project-status) below for more details on what is possible.

 Sharpliner is a .NET library that lets you use C# for Azure DevOps pipeline definition.
 Exchange YAML indentation problems for the type-safe environment of C# and let the intellisense speed up your work!